Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-use-tailwind-css-in-astro.md

 npm init astro
 ```

 You can choose any of the templates.
-It doesn't matter, actually.
+It doesn't matter.

 Now let's install Tailwind CSS.